UniversalDependencies/docs/_myv/index.md

 * Case has 13 possible values: Nom, Gen, Abl, Dat, Ine, Ill, Ela, Tra, Prl, Loc, Lat, Comp, Temp.
 They occur with following word POS: NOUN, PROPN, PRON, NUM, ADJ and ADP, ADV.
 * Besides nouns the cases are widely used with adpositions and adverbs, which are also tagged separately for case and may be cause for reanalysis as relator nouns.
-* Erzya has possessor indices that distinguish three categories of person and two for number.
+* Erzya has possessive suffixes that distinguish three categories of person and two for number.
 These suffixes may occur not only on nominals: NOUN, PROPN, PRON, NUM, ADJ but ADP and non-finite VERB, as well.

 #### Degree and Polarity